mtbradley/pfsense/pfsenseups.md

 ## Optional: Advanced Synology configuration changes

-Advanced UPS configuration changes can be made to the Synology NAS - using SSH (has to be enabled first) in Control Panel > Network & File Services > Telnet / SSH.
+Advanced UPS configuration changes can be made to the Synology NAS - using SSH (SSH access has to be enabled first):
+Control Panel > Network & File Services > Telnet / SSH

 UPS configuration files are located in `/etc/config/ups/`